 - FDA Online Label Repository

 The FDA Online Label Repository includes labels for both human and animal drugs, but does not contain a complete listing of labels.
 You can search for a drug’s label using several parameters, such as proprietary name (also known as trade name or brand name), active ingredient, or National Drug Code (NDC) number.
-When the search results come up, look at the far right column with the header, “Marketing Category,” to tell if the drug is approved.
+When the search results come up, look at the far right column with the header, “Marketing Category,” to tell if the drug is legally marketed.

 |If the “Marketing Category” column says:||Meaning:||Then the drug is:|